opengeospatial/ogcapi-environmental-data-retrieval/candidate-standard/README.md

 This candidate specification for Environmental-Data-Retrieval-API (EDR) is based on some key principles

+### A Collection

+The definition of a `Collection` with this candidate is very basic, all data parameters in a collection `MUST` follow these rules:

+1. Share the same Geo-Temporal dimension units of measurement.
+2. Can all be re-gridded to any of the output CRS values advertised by the `Collection`
+3. Can all be transformed into the outputFormats advertised by the `Collecton`

 ### The API is completly datasource agnostic

 With this approach each `Collection` is treated as a `black box` with a defined set of interfaces, regardless of the underlying structure of the data it is the data publishers responsibility to make the `Collection` conform to the API contract.
 This does mean that a `Collection` can be a dynamically generated set of values or a query on a physical datasource as long as the interface to the `Collection` conforms with the defined API contracts.